The 2026 Concert List

 HM.
 Kompany

+I took a few laps during the Kompany show.
 Always entertaining to see EDM sets in the middle of the floor.
-Rans into a lot of friends at this show, but ultimately the music doesn’t hit me in the same way it does them.
+Ran into a lot of friends, but ultimately the music doesn’t hit me in the same way it does them.

 59. The Offspring [Bad Religion]